awsdocs/amazon-elasticache-docs/doc_source/redis/Migration-Initiate.md

 If the ElastiCache primary node can't become a replica of your Redis on EC2 instance, it retries several times before eventually promoting itself back to primary\.
 The status of ElastiCache cluster then changes to **available**, and a replication group event about the failure to initiate the migration is sent\.
 To troubleshoot such a failure, check the following:
 + Look at the replication group event\.
 Use any specific information from the event to fix the migration failure\.
-+ If the event doesn’t provide any specific information, make sure that you have followed the guidelines in [Preparing Your Source and Target Redis Nodes for Migration](Migration-Prepare.md)\.
++ If the event doesn’t provide any specific information, make sure that you have followed the guidelines in [Preparing your source and target Redis nodes for migration](Migration-Prepare.md)\.
 + Ensure that the routing configuration for your VPC and subnets allows traffic between ElastiCache nodes and your Redis on EC2 instance\.
 + Ensure the security group attached to your Redis on EC2 instance allows input bound traffic from ElastiCache nodes\.
 + Check Redis logs for your Redis on EC2 instance for more information about failures specific to replication\.